 Can I Own A Savannah Cat In The UK?

 It is legal to own a Savannah cat in the UK as long as it is not an F1 (First Generation) as these are classified as exotic/wild cats.
 All subsequent generations of Savannah cats are legal (F2 onwards) without the need for a licence.

 What Do The F-Numbers Mean Before Savannah Cats?

 Savannah cats are described mainly by the F-number for their generation.
 F stands for the percentage of African Serval genes in their DNA, and each number designates a level of genetic hybridization with an outcrossed cat breed or wildcat subspecies.

 F0 indicates cats that are 100% serval (or very close), while subsequent filial numbers indicate more diluted bloodlines.
 For example, F0 Savannahs are typically very expensive and rare.

 An F1 Savannah cat is the first generation offspring between a domestic cat and an African Serval Cat.
 Unfortunately, due to being half-wild cats, F1 Savannahs are classified as an “Exotic” breed in the UK, making them illegal for ownership unless you can obtain the necessary permit before owning one.

-An F2 Savannah is a cat that is the second generation offspring between a domestic and African Serval Cat.
+An F2 Savannah is a cat that is the second generation offspring of a domestic and African Serval Cat.
 An F2 Savannah cat is 25% serval and 75% domestic cat.